Imagine, earning $100,000 (or more) a year with your blog!

 You have complete control of your courses on Teachable.

 How much money can you make?

-When it comes to pricing Teachable differs quite a bit to Udemy.
+When it comes to pricing Teachable differs quite a bit from Udemy.

-There are few different membership plans, which vary in terms of cost:
+There are a few different membership plans, which vary in terms of cost:

 - Basic: This costs $39 per month – but you only have to pay 5% on all transactions.
 Payments are once a month, as they are with the Free membership plan.